cloudflare/cloudflare-docs/products/1.1.1.1/src/content/fun-stuff/dns-over-telegram.md

     ![search](../static/click-start.png)

 1. You can send a single domain name, which will default to returning the AAAA record.
-Example:
+For example:

     ![search](../static/example-com.png)